 - a.
 Due process and the role of the hearing officer - b.
 Ethical requirements for hearing officers - c.
 Creating and maintaining a bias-free proceeding - d.
 Case management - e.
 Motions and other pre-hearing practices and procedures - f.
 Settlement practice - g.
 Hearing preparation - h.
 Making, completing, supplementing, and preserving a record - i.
-Opening and closing a hearing - j.
+Opening and closing a hearing

+- j.
 Hearing room control and demeanor - k.
 Strategies for protecting the rights of parties not represented by attorneys - I. Dealing with a party's default - m.
 Handling and preserving documents and exhibits - n.
 Credibility of witnesses - o.
 Qualifying and evaluating expert witnesses - p.
 Common evidentiary issues in administrative proceedings - q.
-Closing briefs and arguments and submission
+Closing briefs and arguments and submission - r.

-- r.
 Writing decisions - s.
 Resources for hearing officers - t.
-Americans with Disabilities Act (ADA) and Rehabilitation Act, Section 504 requirements, including, but not limited to, ADA accessibility at locations where DPHs are conducted - 8.2 Hearing Officer Training in the Adjudication of Special Education Disputes
+Americans with Disabilities Act (ADA) and Rehabilitation Act, Section 504 requirements, including, but not limited to, ADA accessibility at locations where DPHs are conducted of training in the adjudication of special education disputes, which may include practical, clinical, or simulated training, and which shall include, but not be limited to: